Darkdragon14/ha-guest-mode/README.md

 # Future improvements

+* Minifying links for easier sharing :rocket:

+* Adding direct sharing functionality with popular apps :rocket:

+* Removing seconds in UI or Using ha-date-range-picker :rocket:

 * Removing seconds in UI or Using ha-date-range-picker :rocket:

 * Fix timezone in display of the token :hammer_and_wrench: